benslaiman-ai/scci-edge-ai-orchestrator/README.md

 The orchestration layer itself can operate on lightweight hardware.

-One demonstration uses a Lenovo T400 laptop as the SCCI Router while AI workloads execute across Android devices.
+One demonstration uses a Lenovo T400 laptop as the SCCI Orchestrator while AI workloads execute across Android devices.

 ---